deanturpin/meta/README.md

 ## Remove the phone apps

-You are not completely free from any data gathering but you can at least reduce your exposure -- and quality of data captured -- by limiting the use of services to your laptop where possible.
-Do you really need to post all your photos just after they're taken?
-Are you reporting breaking news/current affairs, or can it wait until you get home to edit them properly?
+You can limit the use of non-essential services to your laptop: you are not completely free from any data gathering, of course, but you can at least reduce your exposure and therefore the quality of the data captured.

+Are you reporting breaking news or current affairs; or can it wait until you get home to edit your photos properly before posting?

 ## Search engines